Essity B 296.8 (+2.7 SEK) on 30-Mar-2023 17:29

 3) Ethical Audit

-4) Risk Prevention and Mitigation
+Risk Prevention and Mitigation

 A detailed analysis of a supplier or a material can also conclude that the main risk is not with the direct supplier, but that it is laying further upstream in the supply chain.
 If this is the case, there are several different mitigation alternatives.
 One can be to go for certifications where external bodies using audits and chain of custody safeguard certain standards.
-Other possibilities involve inspections and collaboration with sub suppliers, joint business initiatives or team up with Non-governmental organizations (NGO) who are addressing particular issues.
-Even if there is not always a guarantee that the actions, taken will have a direct impact on the exact material bought t, it will improve the situation for the business as a whole.
+Other possibilities involve inspections and collaboration with sub suppliers, joint business initiatives or team up with non-governmental organizations (NGO) who are addressing particular issues.
+Even if there is not always a guarantee that the actions taken will have a direct impact on the exact material bought t, it will improve the situation for the business as a whole.

 Essity’s general approach is that it is better to remain with suppliers and improve the situation, rather than walking away from a business relation and potentially leave the workers in an even worse situation.
 Terminating a relationship should be the last option.